yshavit/effesvm_j/notes/bytecode.md

 Examples:

-- `call Pair Pair` constructs a new Pair instance
+- `call :Pair Pair` constructs a new Pair instance
-- `call : myModuleFunction` calls a function
+- `call : myModuleFunction` calls a static function
-- `call LinkedList size` calls the `size` function on the `LinkedList` instance represented by the top of the stack.
+- `call :LinkedList size` calls the `size` function on the `LinkedList` instance represented by the top of the stack.

 ### oarg typename fieldname @effesItem -> effesItemField

 Pops the topmost item, which must be an EffesRef of type _typename_.
 Pushes the specified constructor argument (by name) to the top of the stack.
 Errors if the topmost item is not an EffesRef of the right type, or if that type does not have a field by that name.

+_typename_ is a functionscope, as defined above, which must have a type name

 ### call_native:toString @obj -> string